Robert-van-Engelen/tinylisp/GC/README.md

 is a high-performance Common Lisp implementation.
 It runs 8-queens in 6 ms.
 However, Common Lisp (compiled or not) is not as flexible as tinylisp in which code and data are truly the same.
-The dot operator is supported by tinylisp as should be and there is need for ugly `funcall` and other unnecessary additions.
+The dot operator is supported by tinylisp as should be and there is no need for ugly `funcall` and other unnecessary additions.

 Perhaps I will build a compiler for tinylisp.
 The fastest way to run tinylisp programs is to generate C code that is highly optimizable by a C compiler.